Aridell Associates, LLC

 • Review and analyze encounter data, fee-for-service claims, enrollment data, prescription drug event records, and other data sources in providing advice, input, and recommendations.

-• Interpret Medicare and Medicaid policies, laws, rules, regulations, manuals, and healthcare industry guidelines in conducting audit, analytical, and program vulnerability study activities.
+• Interpret Medicare policies, laws, rules, regulations, manuals, and healthcare industry guidelines in conducting audits.

 Qualifications

-• The nature of the work requires a minimum of 8 years of experience supporting government and private program integrity operations.
+• The nature of the work requires a minimum of 10 years of experience supporting government, compliance, and program integrity operations.
 Experience working for a health plan, regulatory government agency, special investigation unit, and program integrity contractor is preferred.

-• Must possess substantial familiarity with federal healthcare programs, such as Medicare and Medicaid, and the governing laws, rules, regulations, and policies.
+• Must possess substantial familiarity with federal healthcare programs, such as Medicare Advantage Organizations, Medicare Prescription Drug Plans, and the Program of All-Inclusive Care for the Elderly (PACE), and the governing laws, rules, regulations, and policies.
 Preference is given to candidates with outstanding organizational, time management, and interpersonal skills; superior technical writing and research ability; and a demonstrated commitment to professionalism and ethics.

 • Strong organizational planning and prioritization skills with the ability to collaborate with others and multi-task.